How to Build a Software for an Accounting Company

-- Task dashboard where you can overview tasks for a certain day/week/month.
+- A task dashboard where you can overview tasks for a certain day/week/month.
 You can add various tabs like “Done”, “In progress”, “Next month”, etc. Plus, you should be able to change the status right from this screen.
 You might also need a “Create a new task” button here.

 - Calendar integration.

-- Task screen.
-Here, you should be able to access all information regarding each specific task: deadline, assigned employees, “Create a new task” button, task description, sub-items of a task, a bar for notes, progress bar.
+- A task screen.
+Here, you should be able to access all information regarding each specific task: deadlines, assigned employees, “Create a new task” button, task description, sub-items of a task, a bar for notes, progress bar.
 All of that should surely be customizable.

 # 3: Document Management & Compliance 📚